Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-As it can be seen in Figure \ref{fig:q1_scatter}, for NB, RF and SVM classifiers, traditional molecular representations were among the top-performing representations for all datasets, yielding significantly better results than most learned embeddings.
-In the case of the imbalanced datasets---\textit{SR-ATAD5} and \textit{HIV}---, \textit{ECFP} was significantly better than other representations in NB-based classifiers and among the top-performing representation for the other classifiers, as shown in Figures \ref{fig:q1_scatter} (c) and (d). \textit{MACCS keys} and \textit{molecular descriptors} also yielded significantly better results than learned embeddings in most datasets and classifiers.
-In the case of \textit{PCBA-686978} (Figure \ref{fig:q1_scatter} (e)), the best results were obtained by traditional representations in all classifiers except for FFNN.
-Another interesting finding is that there were no significant differences among the results obtained using the three traditional representations.

-In the case of FFNN, the best results were generally obtained using \textit{SA-BiLSTM}: this was observed for datasets \textit{SR-ARE}, \textit{SR-MMP} and \textit{SR-ATAD5}.
-For dataset \textit{HIV}, the best FFNN results were obtained by \textit{ECFP}, showing a significant difference to all learned embeddings, whereas \textit{Mol2Vec\_300} yielded the best results on FFNN for dataset \textit{PCBA-686978}, which is the largest labeled dataset comprising $302175$ compounds.
+For the classification tasks, and as it can be seen in Figure \ref{fig:q1_scatter_classification}, traditional representations were among the top-performing representations, followed by \textit{SA-BiLSTM} and \textit{Mol2Vec\_300}.
+Traditional molecular representations yielded the best results for all datasets in NB, SVM and RF classifiers, which were significantly better than most learned embeddings.
+In the case of the imbalanced datasets---\textit{SR-ATAD5} and \textit{HIV}---, \textit{ECFP} was significantly better than other representations using NB, and among the top-performing representation for the other classifiers, as shown in Figures \ref{fig:q1_scatter_classification} (c) and (d). \textit{MACCS keys} and \textit{molecular descriptors} also yielded significantly better results than learned embeddings in most datasets and classifiers.
+In the case of \textit{PCBA-686978} (Figure \ref{fig:q1_scatter_classification} (e)), the best results were obtained by traditional representations in all classifiers except for FFNN.
+There were no significant differences among the results obtained using the three traditional representations.
+The best results for FFNN were generally obtained using \textit{SA-BiLSTM}: this was observed for datasets \textit{SR-ARE}, \textit{SR-MMP} and \textit{SR-ATAD5}.
+For dataset \textit{HIV}, the best FFNN results were obtained by \textit{ECFP}, showing a significant difference to all learned embeddings, whereas \textit{Mol2Vec\_300} yielded the best results on FFNN for dataset \textit{PCBA-686978}.
 In all cases, these results were significantly better than those obtained using other learned embeddings, as shown in Figure \ref{fig:tukey}.

-In general, the results using unsupervised embeddings did not match the results obtained by the traditional representations, except for \textit{Mol2Vec} embeddings in FFNN classifiers.
+In general, the results using unsupervised embeddings did not match the results using traditional representations, except for \textit{Mol2Vec} embeddings in FFNN classifiers.
 The statistical tests showed in all cases that the differences among these results were significant.